 Ask your international office/department whether your university has an agreement with Trier University of Applied Sciences.
-There you will also find out what the application procedure at your university is like.
+There you will also get information about the application procedure at your university.

 The International Office of your university will send us your application.
 The application includes: